junxit/us-congress-bills-116/bill.md

 ## § 7.
 Plan for preserving affordability of rental projects

-- **(a)** *Plan* The Secretary of Agriculture (in this section referred to as the “Secretary”) shall submit a written plan to the Congress, not later than the expiration of the 6-month period beginning on the date of the enactment of this Act, for preserving the affordability for low-income families of rental projects for which loans were made or insured under section 514 or 515 of the Housing Act of 1949 and avoiding the displacement of tenant households, which shall—
+- **(a)** *Plan* The Secretary of Agriculture (in this section referred to as the “Secretary”) shall submit a written plan to the Congress, not later than the expiration of the 6-month period beginning on the date of the enactment of this Act, for preserving the affordability for low-income families of rental projects for which loans were made under section 515 or made to nonprofit or public agencies under section 514 and avoiding the displacement of tenant households, which shall—
   - **(1)** set forth specific performance goals and measures;
   - **(2)** set forth the specific actions and mechanisms by which such goals will be achieved;
   - **(3)** set forth specific measurements by which progress towards achievement of each goal can be measured;
   - **(4)** provide for detailed reporting on outcomes; and
   - **(5)** include any legislative recommendations to assist in achievement of the goals under the plan.
 - **(b)** *Advisory committee*
-  - **(1)** *Establishment; purpose* The Secretary shall establish an advisory committee whose purpose shall be to assist the Secretary in preserving section 515 and 514 properties through the multifamily housing preservation and revitalization program under section 545 and in implementing the plan required under subsection (a).
+  - **(1)** *Establishment; purpose* The Secretary shall establish an advisory committee whose purpose shall be to assist the Secretary in preserving section 515 properties and section 514 properties owned by nonprofit or public agencies through the multifamily housing preservation and revitalization program under section 545 and in implementing the plan required under subsection (a).
   - **(2)** *Member* The advisory shall consist of 13 members, appointed by the Secretary, as follows:
     - **(A)** A State Director of Rural Development for the Department of Agriculture.
     - **(B)** 2 representatives of for-profit developers or owners of multifamily rural rental housing.
-    - **(C)** 2 representatives of nonprofit developers or owners of multifamily rural rental housing.
+    - **(C)** 2 representatives of non-profit developers or owners of multifamily rural rental housing.
     - **(D)** 2 representatives of State housing finance agencies.
     - **(E)** 2 representatives of tenants of multifamily rural rental housing.
     - **(F)** 1 representative of a community development financial institution that is involved in preserving the affordability of housing assisted under sections 514, 515, and 516 of the Housing Act of 1949.